Love Yourself

 "Love Yourself" is a song recorded by Canadian singer Justin Bieber for his fourth studio album Purpose (2015).
-The song was released as a promotional single on November 9, 2015, and as the album's third official single on December 7, 2015.
-It was written by Ed Sheeran, Benjamin Levin and Bieber, and produced by Levin.
+The song was released as the album's third official single on November 9, 2015.
+It was written by Ed Sheeran and Benny Blanco, and produced by the latter.
 A pop song, "Love Yourself" features an electric guitar and a brief flurry of trumpets as its main instrumentation.
 During the song, Bieber uses a husky tone in the lower registers.
-Lyrically, the song is a kiss-off to a narcissistic ex-lover who did the protagonist wrong.
+Lyrically, the song is a kiss-off to a narcissistic ex-lover.

-On the US Billboard Hot 100 and the UK Singles Chart, the song became Bieber's third consecutive number-one, wherein the United States it spent 24 non-consecutive weeks in the top ten (later named the best-performing single of 2016) and was also Bieber's first number one on the Adult Contemporary chart, while in the United Kingdom it spent six weeks at the top.
+On the US Billboard Hot 100 and the UK Singles Chart, the song became Bieber's third consecutive number-one, wherein the United States it spent 24 non-consecutive weeks in the top ten (later named the best-performing single of 2016) and was also Bieber's first number one on the Adult Contemporary chart, while in the United Kingdom, it spent six weeks at the top.
 "Love Yourself" topped the charts in fifteen countries, including Australia, Brazil, Canada, New Zealand, and Sweden.
 "Love Yourself" was nominated for two Grammy Awards: Song of the Year and Best Pop Solo Performance.
 It was the seventh-best-selling song of 2016 in the US.

 The music video for the song was released along with the Purpose: The Movement project on November 14, 2015.
 It features dancers Keone & Mari Madrid doing an interpretive dance in a house.
-Bieber promoted the song with performances on TV shows, as well as awards shows throughout 2015–16, while adding it on the set list of his Purpose World Tour.
+Bieber promoted the song with performances on TV shows, as well as awards shows throughout 2015–16 while adding it on the set list of his Purpose World Tour.